oxivanisher/d1ws2812mqtt/README.md

 Cycles trough all colors and continues at the last color for the run effect.
 The secondary "color" is always switched off LEDs (0;0;0).

 ### d: Twinkle
-*Attributes:* background red;background green;background blue;twinkle red;twinkle green;twinkle blue;max num of twinkles;twinkle min duration;twinkle max duration
+*Attributes:* background red;background green;background blue;twinkle red;twinkle green;twinkle blue;twinkle min delay;twinkle max delay;twinkle min duration;twinkle max duration
-Sets all LEDs to the background color, then "twinkles" (fade to twinkle color and back) random leds for a duration between twinkle min and max duration.
-Please be aware, that it chooses LEDs from 0 to NUMPIXELS.
+Sets all LEDs to the background color, then "twinkles" (fade to twinkle color and back) random leds at random between twinkle min and max delay for a duration between twinkle min and max duration.
+Please be aware, that it chooses LEDs from 0 to `NUMPIXELS`.
 So if you connect only 30 LEDs, but NUMPIXELS is set to 120 (default), you have to consider the number of twinkles not for 30 but for 120 LEDs.
+There is a configurable amount of max twinkles at any given point in time in config.h under the name `MAX_TWINKLES`.

 ### Y: Run default
 *Attributes:* None